-PHYSICAL EDUCATION & ELIGIBILITY FOR INTERSCHOLASTIC ACTIVITIES

-No pupil shall be allowed to participate in practice or contests connected with interscholastic athletics unless the pupil presents a written statement from a physician indicating that the pupil is physically qualified for such participation.
+PHYSICAL EDUCATION & ELIGIBILITY FOR INTERSCHOLASTIC ACTIVITIES physician indicating that the pupil is physically qualified for such participation.
 A physical examination for physical education class is optional.
 The parents may assume the responsibility of their child's physical fitness or may have their child examined by a doctor.
 Students not physically fit to participate in physical education class must have a physician's report on file in the office of the principal, stating the reasons why the student cannot take part in physical education activities.
 All examination reports must be on file in the office of the principal on or before the participant's first practice.